jimmyle9080/olist-ecommerce-analytics/README.md

 | VIP | $1,000+ | Highest lifetime value, retention priority |

 **Why this matters:**
-- Customer segmentation by lifetime value is a foundational technique in CRM, retention marketing, and product strategy
+- Customer segmentation by lifetime value is a foundational technique in CRM and retention strategy
-- Companies like Capital One use spend-based segmentation to personalize credit offers
-- Amazon uses it to prioritize Prime benefits
-- Understanding which customers are in which tier and what drives movement between tiers is directly relevant to data analyst and business analyst roles at any consumer-facing company
+- Understanding which customers are in which tier and what drives movement between tiers helps identify where to focus retention efforts
+- Budget customers represent volume, VIP customers represent disproportionate revenue -- treating them the same way is a missed opportunity

 ---